jbwillis/sandbox/cmake/cmake_presentation/presentation.md

 * Simple and quick for small programs
 * No documented/repeatable method for compiling
+* Hard to extend (and get right) as the project size grows
-* Recompiles all of the files, regardless of changes
+* Recompiles all of the files, regardless of changes (slow)
+* Can't take advantage of parallelism

 ---
 # Makefiles